SuperDOS/Intune-USB-Creator/README.md

 - Install Windows and Register Autopilot
 - Register Autopilot

-If you choose Install Windows and Register Autopilot it will extract the hardware hash with OA3.tool and typ to upload it via graph to Intune
+If you choose Install Windows and Register Autopilot it will extract the hardware hash with OA3.tool and try to upload it via graph to Intune

 After it has succeded it will prompt to enter a device name